 A team of dedicated CASA staff has continued working to provide periodic trainings to CASA volunteers so that they are better able to articulate the needs of children who have experienced trauma to judges, caregivers and placements.
 As a result of this focus, the children CASA serves will have people around them who understand and respond appropriately to the impacts of trauma.

 Understanding that connection to family can be a critical component to successful outcomes for children in care, CASA of Travis County began the Family Engagement program to maintain and rebuild lasting family connections for the children we serve.
 Despite law requiring that family members be notified when a child is removed from parents’ care, extended family members are often unaware a child is in foster care, especially if they are out of touch with the child's family.
 When relatives are involved, they can support the children and the parents as they navigate what can be a very challenging time.
 And we know that children who feel connected with their families have better outcomes than those who do not.
 Family Engagement ’s overarching goal is to help children achieve permanency faster, preferably with relatives, and, even if permanency is not achieved, to give children an understanding of their heritage and the supportive family members and other adults in their lives.

-Through detailed mining of case records and extensive research, Family Engagement volunteers identify and locate relatives and fictive kin that have become disconnected from children in care.
+Through detailed mining of case records and extensive research, Family Engagement volunteers identify, locate and contact relatives and fictive kin that have become disconnected from children in care.
 By reengaging these family members, Family Engagement volunteers can position them as resources in a child’s life, building healthy connections where youth may otherwise have been isolated.